Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 Inserting money
 ---------------

-The first interaction we will specify for our piggy bank, is how to insert GTU.
+The first interaction we will specify for our piggy bank is how to insert GTU.
 We start with defining a ``receive``-function as:

 .. code-block:: rust